SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/09_thinkheads_ai_usage_guide.md

 phoenix create 8001
 ```

-This command will:
-1. Read the VM definition with `vmid` 8001 from the configuration file.
-2. Clone the VM from the specified `clone_from_vmid`.
-3. Apply the network and user configurations via Cloud-Init.
-4. Start the VM and wait for the QEMU guest agent to become responsive.
-5. Apply the specified features (e.g., "docker") via Cloud-Init.
+This command will read the VM's definition from the configuration file, clone the template, apply the hardware and network configurations, and then orchestrate the feature installation via a dedicated NFS share.

 ### 3.2.
 Start a VM